-From educational films, to games about human rights, apps championing female empowerment and stories supporting positive mental health, check out some of our favourite examples of channelling creativity as a force for good.
+From films encouraging compassion, to educational games about human rights, apps championing female empowerment and stories supporting positive mental health, check out some of our favourite examples of channelling creativity as a force for good.

 ‘1600’ for The White House, directed by Jack Cunningham

 Aiming to educate and inspire young Americans about the White House’s role in democracy, 1600 brings to life the institution and its purpose through AR visuals that appear on top of a one dollar bill.